moneychien19/note-meta-blueprint-500-101/dynamic-ads-catalog-troubleshoot.md

 ### Facebook Pixel Helper
 There are some section in Pixel Helper
 - Warnings: will list warnings such as "Products are missing from your catalog".
 - Custom Parameters Sent: check whether all standard event parameters are correct.
 - Event Info: check whether event and parameter data are passed into the pixel without error.

-## Events Manager
+### Events Manager
 Events Manager enables you to see which events and parameters your pixel is currently passing.
-Please be aware that it may take up to **20 minutes** for you to see data.
+Be aware that it may take up to **20 minutes** for you to see data.

-## Event Source Dashboard
+### Event Source Dashboard
 The **Events (事件)** tab in [Commerce Manager](https://www.facebook.com/commerce_manager/) helps you confirm that events and the catalog work correctly.
 It may take up to **24 hours** for the latest data to be available.

 The dashboard contains multiple sections